huyiweixyy/huyiweixyy.github.io/_pages/more.md

 **Prof. Jun Liu**

-Professor and Head, Department of Geology
+Professor and Head

-School of Resources and Environmental Engineering, Hefei University of Technology
+Department of Geology, School of Resources and Environmental Engineering

+Hefei University of Technology

 Hefei, Anhui Province, China